dipak104/DVC-CNN-Tesorflow-Pipeline/README.md

-# dvc-project-template
+# dvc-cnn-tensorflow-pipeline
-DVC project template
+DVC project for Deep Learning using Tensorflow

 ## STEPS -